One person, start to finish.

 No account manager, no handoff to a junior, no offshore team.
 You text the number, I pick up.
 I write every line of the code that ends up on your domain.

 I'm Will Porter, based in Victoria.
-I build small, fast, hand-coded websites for the shops on the streets I grew up on.
+I build small, fast, hand-coded websites for the businesses on the streets I grew up on.
 One flat fee, paid once, live in a week.
 Hosting is optional and month-to-month, cancel any time.
 The rest of this page is the math.

-Most of the websites for shops in Victoria were built on a Squarespace template in 2017 and have been quietly costing the owner $30, $40, sometimes $380 a month ever since.
+Most of the websites for small businesses in Victoria were built on a Squarespace template in 2017 and have been quietly costing the owner $30, $40, sometimes $380 a month ever since.
 They look like every other site on the street, they load slowly on a phone, and the owner has lost the password.
 That is the default.
 I think the default is bad.

 So I built a small practice around the opposite idea.
 One person on the file.
 One phone number.
 One flat fee.
 No retainer in the contract.
 The mockup is free, you only pay if you say yes, and if you ever want to move the code somewhere else, it's yours to take.
 The math is on the rest of this page.